vsouza/awesome-ios/README.md

 * [LNPopupController](https://github.com/LeoNatan/LNPopupController) - a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
 * [PopupWindow](https://github.com/shin8484/PopupWindow) - PopupWindow is a simple Popup using another UIWindow in Swift.
 * [SHPopup](https://github.com/iamshezad/SHPopup) - SHPopup is a simple lightweight library for popup view.
+* [Popover](https://github.com/corin8823/Popover) - Popover is a balloon library like Facebook app.
+It is written in pure swift.

 #### ProgressView
 * [ProgressMeter](https://github.com/khawajafarooq/ProgressMeter) - Display the progress on a meter with customized annotations for iOS developed in Swift